 A very Happy New Year to you all.
-I hope you had a fantastic break over the Christmas period and that you’re looking forward to a new year filled with exciting books.
+I hope you had a fantastic break over Christmas and that you’re looking forward to a new year filled with exciting books.
 And there are lots of books to look forward to which are being released this year.

 I decided to take a short break from blogging over Christmas and over the last couple of weeks, I’ve managed to catch up on a few reads that have been waiting patiently, on my TBR pile, for far too long.
 I’ll be sharing my thoughts on these books very soon.

-But to kick the New Year off, I thought I would share with you some of my most anticipated reads that I am looking forward to this year.
+But to kick the New Year off, I thought I would share with you some of my most anticipated reads I am looking forward to this year.
 I’ve also included the purchase links beneath the blurbs.

 10th January 2019